-- 3.1.1 Overview.
+3.1.1 Overview.
 Strengthening the local small, minority, and female business community economically contributes to the overall economic growth and expansion of the community.
-Developer's program is designed to achieve meaningful and lasting benefits to the community through business opportunity that enable Local Small Business Enterprises (as defined in Section 3.1.3) and women and minority owned business enterprises ("WMBEs") to enhance and further develop and grow their businesses. - 3.1.2 Commitment and Participation.
+Developer's program is designed to achieve meaningful and lasting benefits to the community through business opportunity that enable Local Small Business Enterprises (as defined in Section 3.1.3) and women and minority owned business enterprises ("WMBEs") to enhance and further develop and grow their businesses.

+3.1.2 Commitment and Participation.
 The Developer and its prime contractor for the Project anticipate entering into a "guaranteed maximum price" contract (the "GMP Contract") which will integrate into that contract all aspects of the design, development, and construction of the stadium.
 The GMP Contract shall require that 15% of the aggregate value of the construction work performed be subcontracted to Local Small Business Enterprises, and provide that failure to comply with such requirement shall be deemed a material breach of the GMP Contract.
-In addition to the Local Small Business Enterprise commitment, Developer shall use reasonable commercial efforts to implement initiatives for maximizing participation in construction of the stadium that include: - A. Contacting those vendors who have signed up via CCSA's website to be on CCSA's vendor list for the Project. - B. Structuring bid packages to encourage participation by WMBE firms. - C. Collaborating with local small, women, and minority business organizations to identify firms for participation on the Project, including: Latin Chamber of Commerce, National Association of Minority Contractors, Women Business Enterprise Council, Nevada Contractor's Association, Western Region Minority Supplier Development Council, Asian Chamber of Commerce, Urban Chamber, and the Gay and Lesbian Chamber of Commerce Nevada (collectively, the "Local Chambers").
+In addition to the Local Small Business Enterprise commitment, Developer shall use reasonable commercial efforts to implement initiatives for maximizing participation in construction of the Project that include:

+A. Contacting those vendors who have signed up via CCSA's website to be on CCSA's vendor list for the Project.